javigallostra/RocoLib/README.md

 - [https://rocolib.onrender.com/api/v1/docs](https://rocolib.onrender.com/api/v1/docs)

-Also, if you have signed up and are a registered user you can check your stats at (login with the same credentials):
+Also, if you have signed up and are a registered user you can check your stats at (login with the same credentials used for the main app):

 - [https://rocolib-stats.onrender.com/](https://rocolib-stats.onrender.com/)